fleetdm/fleet/handbook/company/README.md

 ### Open source
 The majority of the code, documentation, and content we create at Fleet is public and [source-available](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 The Fleet handbook is the central guide for how we run the company, and even it is open to the world.
 We [strive to be open](https://fleetdm.com/handbook/company#openness) and transparent in the way we run the business, as much as [confidentiality](https://fleetdm.com/handbook/company#levels-of-confidentiality) agreements (and time) allow.
 We perform better with an audience, and our audience performs better with us.

-### Communications
+### Every day
-We’re an all-remote company that allows people to work from almost anywhere in the world.
-We hire great people regardless of where they live, it’s important for us to practice clear communication in ways that help us stay connected and work more efficiently.
-You can read more about Fleet's [open-core](https://fleetdm.com/handbook/company/why-this-way#why-open-source) style communication and suggest improvements in 📖[company/communications](https://fleetdm.com/handbook/company/communications)
+When something is written down in the handbook, we actually mean it.
+This helps us know what to expect from one another.
+You can read more about what it's like to work at Fleet in ["📖Company/Communications"](https://fleetdm.com/handbook/company/communications).

 ## Why this way?